TinyCsvParser/TinyCsvParser/README.md

 [TinyCsvParser]: https://github.com/bytefish/TinyCsvParser
 [MIT License]: https://opensource.org/licenses/MIT

-[TinyCsvParser] is an easy to use and high-performance library for CSV parsing with .NET.
+ is an easy to use and high-performance library for CSV parsing with .NET.

+[TinyCsvParser] is a library to parse CSV data in an easy and *fun way*, while offering very high performance and a very clean API.
+It is probably the **fastest .NET CSV Parser around** (see [Benchmark](http://bytefish.github.io/TinyCsvParser/sections/benchmark.html)) and it is highly configurable to provide maximum flexibility.

+To get started quickly, follow the [Quickstart](http://bytefish.github.io/TinyCsvParser/sections/quickstart.html).

 ## Installing TinyCsvParser ##